old word processing keyboard with Ooops button. writing mistakes

 You probably don’t want to name your awful character after your boss Jim.
 Re-naming your characters (whether real or fictional) is an obvious first step.
 Since we can identify people by more than names, make sure you also change other details, such as physical characteristics, habits, personal interests and hobbies, and so on.

 Here’s where being honest to the story comes in.
 Fiction writers may have an easier time with this concept than nonfiction writers.
 Say Jim is obsessive: great, do we need him to obsess about baseball scores, the way live Jim does?
-How about making him a fiend for a perfectly mowed lawn?
+How about making him a fiend for a perfectly mowed lawn, instead?

 Create composite characters.